University of British Columbia: Recent history

 Prime Minister Pierre Trudeau announced the creation of the Museum of Anthropology at UBC on July 1, 1971.
 At a construction cost of $2.5 million the museum building, designed by Arthur Erickson, opened in 1976.
-That same year, the university launched a normal school program under the direction of Sally Rogow to train educators methods to teach students with multiple disabilities or were visually impaired.
+That same year, the university launched a normal school program under the direction of Sally Rogow to train educators on methods to teach students with multiple disabilities or who were visually impaired.

+UBC was the host for the International Congress of Mathematicians in 1974.
+The Proceedings of the Congress were edited by Ralph Duncan James in four volumes.

-In 1993 UBC concluded its "World of Opportunity" capital campaign that started in 1988.
+In 1993, UBC concluded its "World of Opportunity" capital campaign that started in 1988.
 In total the university raised $262 million for the campaign.
 An additional $72 million in "non-campaign fundraising" was also raised.
 During the administration of President Strangway, UBC abandoned its previous design and planning process and private donors started to have more influence on building design.

-In 2015 UBC concluded its "Start an Evolution" capital campaign.
+In 2015, UBC concluded its "Start an Evolution" capital campaign.
 The campaign's quiet phase started in April 2008 and it launched publicly in September 2011.
 The initial goal was to raise $1.5 billion.
-The campaign surpassed that goal and raised 1.624 billion.
+The campaign surpassed that goal and raised $1.624 billion.

 UBC's 15th president was Professor Santa J. Ono.
 He assumed the presidency on August 15, 2016.
 He served previously as the 28th president of the University of Cincinnati.
 Dr. Martha Piper – who served as the 11th president of the university – served as interim president from September 1, 2015, to June 30, 2016, following the resignation of Dr. Arvind Gupta.

 In early May 2020, UBC announced it would be holding a virtual graduation for the class of 2020 amid concerns over the COVID-19 pandemic.
-The university received $419,248 from the Government of Canada to promote uptake of COVID-19 vaccines among public health leaders, community figures, Indigenous peoples, and leadership in municipal government.
+The university received $419,248 from the Government of Canada to promote uptake of COVID-19 vaccines among public health leaders, community figures, Indigenous peoples and leadership in municipal government.

-On October 3, 2022, Dr. Deborah Buszard was appointed interim President and Vice-Chancellor of UBC.